 #3 Feel Sorry Genuinely & Apologize Sincerely

 If you have done anything wrong, you should genuinely feel sorry.
-If you really feel sorry from the core of your heart, you will only be able to apologize sincerely.
-So, don’t say “sorry” just for the sake of saying sorry.
+If you really feel sorry from the core of your heart, you can only apologize sincerely.
+So, don’t say “sorry” just to say sorry.
 You must feel sorry before you say sorry.

 #4 Explain Valid Reasons Briefly